“The simple graph has brought more information to the data analyst’s mind than any other device.” — John Tukey

 To change the geom in your plot, change the geom function that you add to

 mapping argument.
-However, you’ll want to think about which aesthetics you use with which geom.
+However, not every aesthetic works with every geom.
 You could set the shape of a point, but you couldn’t set the “shape” of a line.
 On the other hand, you could set the linetype of a line.
-When you do that

-geom_smooth() will draw a different line, with a different linetype, for each group of points defined by whichever variable you map to linetype.
+geom_smooth() will draw a different line, with a different linetype, for each unique value of the variable that you map to linetype.

 ggplot(data = mpg) + geom_smooth(mapping = aes(x = displ, y = hwy, linetype = drv))

 geom_smooth() separates the cars into three lines based on their

 drv value, which describes a car’s drivetrain.
 One line describes all of the points with a

 4 value, one line describes all of the points with an

 f value, and one line describes all of the points with an